Big Trouble in Little China: Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 73% based on 66 reviews, with an average rating of 6.4/10.
-The site's consensus reads: "Brimming with energy and packed with humor, Big Trouble in Little China distills kung fu B-movies as affectionately as it subverts them."
+On review aggregator Rotten Tomatoes, the film has an approval rating of 64% based on 156 reviews.
+The site's consensus reads: "A joyously overstuffed blend of comedy, martial arts, and supernatural mayhem, Big Trouble in Little China makes little effort to be coherent but races along thanks to Kurt Russell's rowdy swagger and John Carpenter's kinetic direction."
 On Metacritic it has a score of 53% based on reviews from 15 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Ron Base, in his review for the Toronto Star, praised Russell's performance.
 "He does a great John Wayne imitation.
 But he's not just mimicking these heroes, he is using them to give his own character a broad, satiric edge."
 Walter Goodman in The New York Times wrote, "In kidding the flavorsome proceedings even as he gets the juice out of them, the director, John Carpenter, is conspicuously with it."
 Writer Harlan Ellison, widely known in Hollywood for his brutally honest critiques, praised the film, writing that it had "some of the funniest lines spoken by any actor this year to produce a cheerfully blathering live-action cartoon that will give you release from the real pressures of your basically dreary lives."
 In his review for Time, Richard Corliss wrote, "Little China offers dollops of entertainment, but it is so stocked with canny references to other pictures that it suggests a master's thesis that moves."

 A more muted review came from Roger Ebert of Chicago Sun-Times, who gave the film a mixed 2 stars out of a possible 4.
 He declared the opening half-hour was lively and "visually spectacular", before the film gradually began to repeat itself.
 He wrote: "special effects don't mean much unless we care about the characters who are surrounded by them, and in this movie the characters often seem to exist only to fill up the foregrounds," and felt that it was "straight out of the era of Charlie Chan and Fu Manchu, with no apologies and all of the usual stereotypes."
 Paul Attanasio, in The Washington Post, criticized the screenwriters for being "much better at introducing a character than they are at developing one".
 David Ansen wrote, in his review for Newsweek, "though it is action packed, spectacularly edited and often quite funny, one can't help feeling that Carpenter is squeezing the last drops out of a fatigued genre."
 In his review for The Times, David Robinson felt that Carpenter was "overwhelmed by his own special effects, without a strong enough script to guide him."

 Alex Stewart reviewed Big Trouble in Little China for White Dwarf No. 83, and stated that the film was "Amiable nonsense, delivered with panache by fearsome demons and flying swordsmen; and the jokes work.
 [Low budget action film director] Wayne Crawford should take notes."